joodaloop/minutes.page/README.md

 - Choose to auto-insert new timestamps after a minute of inactivity
 - Toggle spellchecker
 - Dark mode

-# Roadmap
+- Format your timestamps into one of four options
-- More fonts
+- Works on mobile (hit Shift + Enter simultaenously)

-- Timestamp format options
+# Issues
-- Get it to work better on mobile
+- Multi-line sentences will break the auto-formatting
-- Support auto-formatting pasted text
+- Doesn't play nice with pasted text

 # Report a bug
 If you find a bug that's annoying enough to make you want to report it, feel free to [raise an issue](https://github.com/stealsocks/minutes.page/issues) in this repo.